 lblOne.Caption = “Experimental Error, redo experiments”

-What this code does is evaluate the variable yield, that is given an integer data type.
+What this code does is evaluate the variable yield, which is given an integer data type.
 The actual yield value is obtained from user input in cell B5.
 The Select Case statement then evaluates all of the different conditions and based on the different conditions, the label’s caption changes according to the criteria mentioned and evaluated in the Select case structure.

 8) Now return to the worksheet, and go to Developer>Controls>Insert and click on the drop-down arrow.
 Under ActiveX, choose Command Button.